compmetagen/micca/doc/source/phyloseq.rst

     - taxonomy and relative abundances;
     - alpha diversity and non-parametric tests;
     - beta diversity and PERMANOVA;
-    - differential abundance test with DESeq2.
+    - differential abundance testing with DESeq2.

+You can download the script `here <data/garda.R>`_.

 .. warning::